Skip to main content

 Introduction

-The edit method in Retab’s document processing pipeline enables intelligent PDF form filling.
-It automatically detects form fields in any PDF document using OCR and LLM inference, then fills them based on natural language instructions.
+The edit API in Retab’s document processing pipeline enables intelligent document form filling.
+It supports PDF, Word (DOCX), Excel (XLSX), and PowerPoint (PPTX) files, automatically detecting fillable elements and populating them based on natural language instructions.
 This is ideal for automating form completion workflows, document generation, and batch processing of standardized forms.
-The edit workflow follows these steps:

 3. Intelligent Filling: Match your instructions to the appropriate form fields